ThatCrazyDcGuy/AE-5900_Remote_v1/README.md

 14/Mar/2026to 15/Mar/2026

 1. Garden was calling.
 Ok, it was my wife calling "there is lot of work in the garden".
-But anyway, i had no time.
+But anyway, i had no time for the project.
 2. I found a short time frame, wife was busy with wife-stuff, to get my antenna 6m higher.

 16/Mar/2026